johnnychen94/StorageMirrorServer.jl/README.md

 Note that the current implementation of Pkg doesn't support multiple pkg server, which means if you only host a subset of packages, those you don't host can only be downloaded from the original fallback github/aws servers.

+## Credits

+This package is modified from the original implementation [gen_static.jl](https://github.com/JuliaPackaging/PkgServer.jl/blob/2614c7d4d7fd8d422d0a82ffe5083a834be56bf8/bin/gen_static.jl).